Audition Information

 • New auditions will be accepted until the third scheduled rehearsal in a season.

-How is The Choristers handling COVID precautions for singers this season?
+How is The Choristers handling COVID precautions for singers?

 When and where does the choir rehearse?